 Resource: Presentation Deck

-Panelists: Gil Tran (EOP/OMB), Mak Karim (HHS-CAS), Janet Turner (HHS-CAS), Deborah Moberly, (Dept. of Interior – IBC), Wendy Tully (CAL OES), John Isaacson (CAL OES), and Nicky Lettini (CostTree).
+Panelists (from left to right): Mak Karim (HHS-CAS), Gil Tran (EOP/OMB), Nicky Lettini (CostTree), Janet Turner (HHS-CAS), Deborah Moberly, (Dept. of Interior – IBC), Wendy Tully (CAL OES), and John Isaacson (CAL OES).
+Full bios of our panelists can be found below.

 Gil Tran, EOP/OMB